Blackburn, Bredesen lead candidates vying for Tennessee Senate seat

 Trump won Tennessee with more than 60 percent of the vote in the 2016 presidential election.

-Read on for a look at the top two candidates ahead of the Aug.
-2 primary.
+Read on for a look at the top two candidates ahead of Thursday’s primary.

 Marsha Blackburn